 Inflation will typically make borrowers better off and lenders worse off.
 Inflation reduces the value of savings, especially if the savings are in the form of cash or bank account with a very low-interest rate.
 Inflation tends to hit older people more.
 Often retired people rely on the interest from savings.
 High inflation can reduce the real value of their saving and real incomes.

-- However, it does depends on the real rate of interest. e.g. if a saver gets a higher rate of interest than the inflation rate, they will not lose out.
+- However, it does depend on the real rate of interest. e.g. if a saver gets a higher rate of interest than the inflation rate, they will not lose out.
 This occurred in the period from 2003 to 2008.
 However, from 2008 to 2015, the inflation rate is higher than interest rates – and so savers were losing out in this period.

 7. Cost of reducing inflation

 High inflation is deemed unacceptable therefore governments / Central Bank feel it is best to reduce it.
 This will involve higher interest rates to reduce spending and investment.
 This reduction in Aggregate Demand (AD) will lead to a decline in economic growth and unemployment.
 Inflation is reduced, but there is a cost to other macro-economic objectives.
 Therefore, it is better to keep inflation low and avoid later more costly efforts to reduce it.

 8. Fiscal drag